 A place to sleep

-Your baby will need a safe place to sleep while away from home.
+In addition to just getting used to the new environment, your baby will need a safe place to sleep while away from home.
 Unless a crib is provided where you are going to stay, I’d suggest you bring a travel crib.
 Actually, even if you plan to co-sleep, bring an extra travel crib unless you are positive that your bed will be safe for co-sleeping.

 Depending on how old your baby is (or if you plan for siblings), you could consider buying one that includes a bassinet.

 Other choices you need to make are if you want the crib to have an opening so that your baby (or rather your toddler) can climb out and if you will want or need a mosquito net.